 19. Get on the mailing list of your favorite store and attend their promotions.

-20. Loaded with valuable information, log onto La Conner’s web site to plan your vacation, or special event: www.laconnerchamber.com
+20. Loaded with valuable information, log onto La Conner’s website to plan your vacation, or special event: www.lovelaconner.com

 21. Each La Conner merchant carries unique items, not duplicated in town.
 They can ship your selection to you also!

 22. Read a book!
-La Conner’s bookstore will fill your mind with ideas and interests, including author readings.
+La Conner’s bookstore & the La Conner Library will fill your mind with ideas and interests, specializing in local authors

-23. At the roundabout, enroll with La Conner’s local farmer for the summer co-op.
-Pick up your share of freshly grown organic produce.
+23. Visit the farm stand at the roundabout.
+Pick up your share of freshly grown organic produce & flowers.

 24. Refresh during the summer with an ice cream cone at the La Conner Ice Cream Tower, an old water tower moved into La Conner.